Original SafeWise safety & security research featured in:

 If you like smart locks with keypads (the August Wi-Fi's optional keypad sells separately) or that unlock with a fingerprint scanner, you might prefer our other smart lock picks.
 Some locks prioritize hands-free convenience, while others are high-grade security picks that put protection first.

-The 5 best keyless smart locks of 2024
+What are the best keyless smart locks of 2025?

 Compare the best smart locks